A Lesson to Learn: Cenntro Electric Group Limited (CENN)

 CENN’s Market Performance

-CENN stocks went down by -16.23% for the week, with a monthly jump of 4.58% and a quarterly performance of -49.69%, while its annual performance rate touched -80.82%.
-The volatility ratio for the week stands at 7.92% while the volatility levels for the past 30 days are set at 12.58% for Cenntro Electric Group Limited.
-The simple moving average for the period of the last 20 days is -24.77% for CENN stocks with a simple moving average of -75.22% for the last 200 days.
+CENN stocks went down by -2.30% for the week, with a monthly drop of -36.09% and a quarterly performance of -22.73%, while its annual performance rate touched -80.12%.
+The volatility ratio for the week stands at 8.80% while the volatility levels for the past 30 days are set at 9.40% for Cenntro Electric Group Limited.
+The simple moving average for the period of the last 20 days is -14.87% for CENN stocks with a simple moving average of -73.03% for the last 200 days.

 Stock Fundamentals for CENN